Skip to Main Content

 Collection updates

-The objective of this resource is to inform the UNSW community of changes to the library collection and transformative agreements the University has entered into for open access publishing.
+The objective of this resource is to inform the UNSW community of changes to the Library Collection and open access publishing agreements in which the University participates.

 Open access publishing

 Globally, open access publishing agreements are gaining traction as a way for the research community, academic libraries and scholarly publishers to work together to find a financially viable path to transition to an open access publishing future.
-UNSW Library is actively seeking inroads to convert Read Only (paywalled subscriptions) agreements to open access agreements, thereby aligning to the University's Open Access Policy and Plan S, while increasing the reach and impact of research.
+UNSW Library is actively negotiating and evaluating publisher offers to convert Read Only (paywalled subscriptions) agreements to open access publishing agreements while, at the same time, investing in our institutional repository.
+In doing so, thereby aligning to the University's Open Access Policy and funder mandates, while increasing the reach and impact of research.

 Open access (OA) via the publisher is one of several open access pathways available to you.
 Protect your rights to your Author Accepted Manuscript and you can make your work open by depositing it to UNSWorks via ROS even when the publisher version is “closed.”

-UNSWorks is UNSW's institutional repository showcasing the research outputs of UNSW’s staff and students.
-Research outputs deposited into UNSWorks are openly accessible, discoverable, and reusable by researchers and the public.
+UNSWorks is UNSW's institutional repository showcasing the research outputs of UNSW’s researchers and students.
+Research outputs deposited into UNSWorks are openly accessible, discoverable, and reusable by other researchers and the public.

-For more information on open access options or rights retention contact openaccesspublishing@unsw.edu.au
+For more information on open access options or rights retention please fill in this short form.

 Subscribe to Open (S2O)